 Now, you could always dip them in batter and deep fry them, which would definitely hold their shape, and would be good, but I don’t often deep-fry things at home.
 I wondered if the mushrooms wilting couldn’t be used to my advantage, so I took a few big hunks and steamed them.

 After steaming, the mushrooms wilt into a sort of floppy mass of wet noodles.
 If they were going to hold their texture, they were going to need a crust, so I pressed the water out, both to get the water out that could make a crust soggy and to compact them into a thick mushroom noodle pancake I could cook like a steak.
-After that I seasoned them, and dredged the mushroom noodle-patties in flour to ensure they got a crisp crust.

-The finished product is excellent, and one of the best recipes for cauliflower mushrooms I’ve tried yet.
-Unlike the hen of the woods steaks, the cauliflower steaks, cutlets, or whatever you want to call them aren’t giant hunks of food, they’re more along the lines of a cutlet or thin escalope, but that’s a bit of a moot point.
-Napped with a little pan sauce with lemon zest and capers, no one will care about a little creative license in the description here.
+The finished product is excellent, and one of the best recipes for cauliflower mushrooms I've tried yet.
+Unlike the hen of the woods steaks, the cauliflower steaks, cutlets, or whatever you want to call them aren't giant hunks of food, they're more along the lines of a cutlet or thin escalope, but that's a bit of a moot point.

-Cauliflower Mushroom “Steaks”
+Cauliflower Mushroom Steaks

 Ingredients